-We meet our obligations under GDPR by ensuring that the information has equivalent protection as if it were being held within the EEA.
-We do this by ensuring that there are appropriate safeguards in place with any third parties processing your data outside the EEA.
-This will usually be because the country either benefits from an adequacy determination for GDPR purposes and/or, where appropriate, we have entered into a Data Processing Agreement with the third party which contains model EU clauses or the third party works under EU-US Privacy Shield Framework.
+We meet our obligations under the UK GDPR by ensuring that the information has equivalent protection as if it were being held within the EEA.
+This will usually be because the country either benefits from an adequacy determination and/or, where appropriate, we have entered into a Data Processing Agreement with the third party which contains model EU clauses recognised as a valid data transfer mechanism in the UK.

-We take every reasonable precaution to protect against the loss, misuse or alteration of your personal information and to ensure that it will be processed in accordance with this Policy.
-Unfortunately, the transmission of information via the internet is not completely secure and therefore we cannot guarantee the security of data sent to us electronically.
-You acknowledge and accept that, despite our efforts to protect your personal information, there is a risk that others may try to intercept the personal information you provide to us.
-Transmission of your information is entirely at your own risk.
-Once we have received your information, we use strict procedures and security features to try to prevent unauthorised access.
+We take every reasonable precaution to protect against the loss, misuse or alteration of your personal data and to ensure that it will be processed in accordance with this Policy.
+Unfortunately, the transmission of data via the internet is not completely secure and therefore we cannot guarantee the security of data sent to us electronically.
+You acknowledge and accept that, despite our efforts to protect your personal data, there is a risk that others may try to intercept the information you provide to us.
+Transmission of your personal data is entirely at your own risk.
+Once we have received your personal data, we use strict procedures and security features to prevent unauthorised access.
 Where we have given you (or where you have chosen) a password so that you can access certain parts of our site, you are responsible for keeping this password confidential.

 Disclosing and sharing your information

 Your personal data - your name address, contact details etc. - will only be shared with partners or funders connected by contract with the training opportunity you have applied for.
-Where we need to share it with a specific organisation, e.g. the BFI, we will ask your (or, if you are a child, your parent’s) permission to do so.
+Where we need to share it with a specific organisation, e.g. the BFI or our training provider partner, we will ask your (or, if you are a child, your parent’s) permission to do so.

-We may disclose your personal information if we are required to do so under any legal obligation and may use external data for the purposes of fraud prevention and credit risk reduction, or where doing so would not infringe your rights, but is necessary and in the public interest.
+We may disclose your personal data if we are required to do so under a legal obligation and may use external data for the purposes of fraud prevention and credit risk reduction.

 Course information and third party links